kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/linux_window_manager.md

 #### ref
 - https://en.wikipedia.org/wiki/X_display_manager#XDMCP

-## X Server
+## X11/X Server

 The X Window System (X11, or simply X) is a windowing system for bitmap displays, common on Unix-like operating systems.

 X originated as part of Project Athena at Massachusetts Institute of Technology (MIT) in 1984.
-The X protocol has been at version 11 (hence "X11") since September 1987.
+The *X protocol* has been at version 11 (hence "X11") since September 1987.
 The X.Org Foundation leads the X project, with the current reference implementation, X.Org Server, available as free and open-source software under the MIT License and similar permissive licenses.

 ![x server](https://kevinli-webbertech.github.io/blog/images/linux/xserver.png)